GÜNTHER JANßEN HANDELS GMBH DATA PROTECTION NOTICE

-Thank you for visiting our web pages and for your interest in our company, our products and our web pages.
-Protecting your privacy
+Thank you for visiting our web page and for your interest in our company, our products and our web page.
+Protecting your

-when using our web pages is important to us.
-We therefore act in compliance with applicable legislation on the protection of
+privacy when using our web page is important to us.
+We therefore act in compliance with applicable legislation on the

-Below you will learn which web pages this data protection notice applies to, which data we collect, process and use, which rights of
+Below you will learn which web page this data protection notice applies to, which data we collect, process and use,

 Who is responsible for this web page?